cruzerngz/MDP_RPI/setup/README.md

 | Time zone       | Asia/Singapore                |
 | Keyboard layout | US                            |

+Wireless networking using wpa_supplicant is temporary.
+It will be disabled once the wifi hotspot is enabled.
 SSH authenticaion will change to key-based once initial setup is complete and all public keys are added to the Pi.

 Once the image is flashed, install into the Pi and reboot.